saferpay/sndbx/texts/recurring.md

 <div class="info">
   <p><strong>TIPP:</strong> If you want to validate the cardholder without charging his bank account, you can trigger a “dummy” authorization with a small amount value (e.g. 1 Euro; Amount value “100”).
 If the transaction is not captured the customer will not be charged and therefore the cardholder will not notice this authorization.
-Please note that some banks do not support authorization of amounts smaller than 1 Euro (1 Dollar; 1 CHF etc.)!
-However <strong>DO NOT</strong> cancel this transaction!
-It must persist, in order to reference it within the recurring transaction.</p>
+Please note that some banks do not support authorization of amounts smaller than 1 Euro (1 Dollar; 1 CHF etc.)!</p>
 </div>